Skip to content

 Stylelint

-Use the recommended preset:
+Use the recommended preset to enable all rules:

 import eufemiaStylelint from '@dnb/eufemia/plugins/stylelint.js'